ManiRajan1/Project_repositories/docs/README.Virtual_HIL_testing_Docker.md

 ## Virtual HIL testing by Docker

-This branch provides a demonstration of simulating a CAN network for a HIL simulation using Docker images.
-This is purely a virtual HIL simulation.
+This branch aims to provide a demonstration of simulating a CAN network for a HIL simulation in a virtual environment.

 Many embedded simulations rely on network interfaces.
 The Linux kernel treats CAN like a network layer, and to simulate it virtually, we need to load the corresponding driver module — in this case, vcan.